Election 2018 Could Be A Disaster For The Democratic Party

 “Many of those people are very impatient with me because they don’t think I’m pure.
 For example, they think I should be voting against all of Trump’s nominees and of course I’m judging each nominee on its own merit,” McCaskill said.

 McCaskill could very well be right.
 Many Bernie Sanders supporters are wholly disgusted with the Democratic Party establishment of which McCaskill can be counted as a member in good standing.
 These progressives and others on the left want Democrats who are willing to take a bold stand for things like single-payer healthcare, getting corporate money out of politics, and ending what many see as out-of-control military interventionism.
-The left-wing of the party, and many who have “Demexited” for the Green Party or to become independents do not have faith in Democrat senators like McCaskill, Joe Manchin of West Virginia, Heidi Heitkamp of North Dakota, and Joe Donnelly of Indiana, all of whom are from red states that voted for Donald Trump in the 2016 election.
+The left-wing of the party, and many who have “Demexited” for the Green Party or to become independents, do not have faith in Democrat senators like McCaskill, Joe Manchin of West Virginia, Heidi Heitkamp of North Dakota, and Joe Donnelly of Indiana, all of whom are from red states that voted for Donald Trump in the 2016 election.
 It’s hard to imagine these folks beating Republicans without a broad coalition of voters that includes anti-establishment types on the left.
 And if progressives mount heated primary challenges, as McCaskill predicts, it could spell doom for their chances to retain their seats.

 Even Democrats once thought to be fairly secure in their jobs have reason to be concerned.
 Take Elizabeth Warren of Massachusetts, for example.
 According to Boston Globe, a January poll found that 46 percent of Massachusetts voters thought it was time to “give someone else a chance” in the 2018 election, while only 44 percent want Warren to win reelection.
 Her top potential contender, current Massachusetts Governor Charlie Baker, scored a 56 percent approval rating in the same poll.
 Warren’s approval rating was 51 percent in the poll.

-Warren was once adored by the left-wing of the Democratic Party, but her unwillingness to endorse Bernie Sanders in the 2016 election lost her a fair amount of support.
+Warren was once adored by the left wing of the Democratic Party, but her unwillingness to endorse Bernie Sanders in the 2016 election lost her a fair amount of support.
 She is now viewed by some on the left as someone willing to make bold statements but not put herself on the line when push comes to shove.
 A primary challenge, or perhaps even a bid for her Senate seat by Jill Stein of the Green Party, could be the nail in the coffin for her Senate career.
 And if the DNC is forced to spend tons of money to try and keep her seat, that will mean less funds allocated to other Senate and House elections across the country in 2018.

 According to Roll Call, there are 33 Senate races in 2018.
 Of those races, 25 feature Democrat incumbents hoping to win another term, leaving only eight Republican incumbents whose seats are up for grabs.
-Of those 25 Democrat incumbents, ten are from states won by Donald Trump in the 2016 election.
+Of those 25 Democrat incumbents, 10 are from states won by Donald Trump in the 2016 election.

 - Bill Nelson of Florida